dldisha/dldisha/README.md

 - 🌱 And have recently graduated 🤓 with a Master in Computer Engineering from New York University💜

 Apart from work,
-- 🧗🏽 I recently hiked over the Appalachian Trail (Stairway to Heaven) - June 2023.
+- 🧗🏽 I recently hiked over the Appalachian Trail (Stairway to Heaven) - in June 2023.
 - ⭐ Currently, I'm watching the Manifest TV series.
 - 🌍 And planning my Iceland trip for next year.